How to Bug Bomb a House for Roaches: 10 Easy & Effective Steps!

 10. Air Out and Clean Up the Room

-After releasing the fogger, you will need to stay out of the house for several hours.
-You must then open the windows and doors in your home and wait another 1-2 hours to let it air out.
+After releasing the fogger, you must stay out of the house for several hours.
+You should open the windows and doors in your home and wait another 1-2 hours to let it air out.
 Do not let your family or pets re-enter the house when you ventilate it.

 When the house is safe to enter, clean up to prevent undue contact with pesticide residue.
 Wipe down any surfaces that weren’t covered when you fogged.
 Wash any exposed clothing, linens, and towels as well.